 Instructions

-- Toast the Walnuts.
-Place the chopped walnuts in a small, dry skillet over medium heat.
-Toast for 3-5 minutes, tossing frequently, until fragrant and lightly browned.
-Immediately remove from the skillet and set aside to cool completely.
+- Toast the walnuts: Place chopped walnuts in a small, dry skillet over medium heat; toast 3–5 minutes, tossing frequently, until fragrant and lightly browned.
+Remove and cool completely.

-- Emulsify the Vinaigrette.
-In a jar bwith a tight-fitting lid, combine the extra-virgin olive oil, lemon juice, lemon zest, nonfat yogurt, Dijon mustard, minced garlic, and black pepper.
-Seal the jar and shake vigorously for 30 seconds until the dressing is creamy and fully combined.
+- Emulsify the vinaigrette: In a jar with a tight-fitting lid, combine olive oil, lemon juice, zest, yogurt, Dijon, garlic, salt, and black pepper.
+Seal and shake vigorously for 30 seconds until creamy.

-- Marinate the Foundation.
-In a large mixing bowl, combine the rinsed and drained cannellini beans, chickpeas, kidney beans, and the thinly sliced red onion.
-Pour about two-thirds of the prepared vinaigrette over the bean mixture and gently toss to coat.
-Let this stand for at least 10 minutes to allow the beans to absorb the flavors.
+- Marinate the foundation: In a large mixing bowl, combine beans and sliced red onion.
+Pour about two-thirds of the vinaigrette over the mixture; toss gently to coat.
+Let stand at least 10 minutes.

-- Fold in the Greens.
-Add the arugula to the bowl.
-Drizzle the remaining vinaigrette over the top.
-Using tongs, gently toss the salad until the arugula is lightly wilted and everything is evenly coated in the dressing.
+- Fold in the greens: Add arugula.
+Drizzle the remaining vinaigrette over the top and, using tongs, toss until the arugula is lightly wilted and everything is evenly coated.

-- Garnish and Serve.
-Just before serving, sprinkle the toasted walnuts, crumbled feta, chopped dill, and chopped parsley over the top of the salad.
+- Garnish and serve: Sprinkle toasted walnuts, crumbled feta, dill, and parsley over the top.
 Serve immediately for the best texture.

 Notes